Overview

 Q: What will be the requirements and the minimum spec for the Amiga version.

-A: Well that will depend a lot on the programming team that tackles the port and their skillset but the spec we would like to see is Amiga OS 3.x and above and or Amiga Forever 2008, AROS, MorphOS.
+A: Well that will depend a lot on the programming team that tackles the port and their skillset but the spec we would like to see is Amiga OS 3.9 and above and/or WinUAE/Amiga Forever 2008/AROS/MorphOS.
+680x0+ CPU or PowerPC CPU, faster the better, 24 bit Graphics card, 32MB of RAM.
+I would also like the coders to try hard to make it work with AGA.

 Q: Why not make AmiZilla only a native Amiga OS 4.1 and MorphOS version, why support older systems?

-A: AmiZilla will run best under Amiga OS 4.1 & MorphOS, it should also be very fast under Amiga Forever 2008.
+A: AmiZilla will run best under Amiga OS 4.x & MorphOS, it should also be very fast under Amithlon and WinUAE.
 We would not do the Amiga users such a disservice by making it not work with older Amiga systems.
 Amiga owners have wanted a version of Netscape for years and we want them to have it.
 We will reject any programming effort that does not work in some way on normal Amiga systems, were not taking A500 here though.

 Q: What GUI Interface kit will AmiZilla use?
 Many people love different ones like MUI, Reaction, ClassAct.
 Also Firefox has it's own too right?
 Many people swear by the their favorite one and don't like the others.

 A: Teamwork is critical in such a large project as this.
 The community must not be divided on AmiZilla because this effort will help everyone.
-AROS, Amiga Forever 2008 compatibility are also very vital.
+AROS, Amiga Forever/WinUAE, Amithlon compatibility are also very vital.

 Q: What about the naysayers that say you can never port Firefox to the Amiga, it just can't handle it.